meteor-useraccounts/meteor/packages/identity/API.md

 attempt, or attempts to create an identity that would conflict with an identity associated with an existing account.

-* the new identity, if the attempt was successful
+* a result object, if the attempt was successful, containing the following

-Within the callback `this` will have the following properties

-* `state` - the `stateString` passed to the method that initiated the attempt.
-The `stateString` can be used to migrate the user's state to the (potentially) different client.
+  properties:

   * `serviceName` - the name of the service that is reporting the outcome

   * `methodName` - the name of the method that was called on the initiating client (either `create`, or `authenticate`).

+  * `clientState` - the `options.clientState` passed to the method that initiated the attempt.
+This can be used to migrate the user's state to the (potentially) different client.

+  * `identity` - the identity that was created or authenticated

 Depending on the identity service, an attempt might never complete.
 Moreover, if it completes the outcome might be reported (by calling the callbacks registered with `Identity.onAttemptCompletion`) on a different client than the client that